W. J. E. Bennett: Life

+Family

+On August 21, 1828 Bennett married Mary Concetta Franklin, daughter of William Franklin FRS and his wife Joanna (Gianina) Modesta Paula Trigance.
+His wife died in 1879.
+William lived his final years in the Bennett home until his death in 1886.

+His younger brother, George Augustus Bennett (1807–1845), like their father, served in the Corps of Royal Engineers.
+His youngest brother, Frederick Hamilton Bennett (1816–1873), ordained to the curacy of Daventry (1840), Curate-in-charge of St John's, Worcester (1842–1851), Master of Arts, Christ Church, Oxford (1843), served his final appointment as the first vicar of Saint Mary the Virgin, Freeland, Oxfordshire, from 1869.

-A more detailed account of his life and of his contribution to the Oxford Movement was provided by his nephew Frederick Bennett (Frederick Hamilton Bennett's son) formerly Rector of Farleigh, Surrey.
+An account of Bennett's life and of his contribution to the Oxford Movement was provided by his nephew Frederick Bennett, Frederick Hamilton Bennett's son, formerly Rector of Farleigh, Surrey.

-Crest of Bennett
+Arms of Bennett

 Crest—Out of a mural crown or, a lion's head gules.
 Motto—De bon vouloir servir le roy (To serve the king with good will).